 Koh Samui, Surat Thani

-You can study for Advanced Adventurer in Koh Tao.
+You can obtain your Advanced Adventurer in Koh Tao.

-You can study for Open Water Diver in Koh Tao.
+You can obtain your Advanced Open Water Diver in Phuket.